SumanKumar891/Cow_activity/README.md

-Now run this command if the installation was successful:
+->Now run this command if the installation was successful:

 flutter --version
 flutter doctor